whateverforever/zettelcon/Readme.md

                         current directory.
   -s SUFFIX, --suffix SUFFIX
                         Suffix for the files to consider.
+Defaults to .md -c, --clear-backlinks
+                        Instead of generating backlinks, revert all files to a no-backlinks state
-Defaults to .md -n NPROCS, --nprocs NPROCS
+  -n NPROCS, --nprocs NPROCS
                         Number of worker processes to run for file reading and writing.